 Content Must Be Promoted with Social

-Next, if you want your content to be seen, you will probably want to promote it via social media marketing.
-This includes, but is not limited to, the following:
+Next, if you want your content to be seen on youtube, you can increase your number of views using themarketingheaven.com, which is perfect, cause with less expenditure you will be able to reach masses beyond your geographical reach too.
+This also includes, but is not limited to, the following:

 - Tweeting your new piece of content to your audience on Twitter.